• Skip to main content

 Holter Dam’s Impact on the Missouri River

 Controlling outflows has transformed the Missouri River creating a “tailwater effect.”
 The regulated release of water from Holter Lake is measured in cubic feet per second (CFS).
 This ensures a consistent and controlled flow of cold water.
-This steady outflow creates an environment ideal for several species of fish, particularly rainbow and brown trout.The Missouri River below Holter Dam has become renowned for its world-class trout fishery boasting impressive numbers of wild trout.
+As a result, this steady outflow creates an environment ideal for several species of fish, particularly rainbow and brown trout.The Missouri River below Holter Dam has become renowned for its world-class trout fishery boasting impressive numbers of wild trout.
 The stable water temperatures and abundant food sources help wild Brown and Rainbow trout to thrive.

-Hatches and Fishing Access below Holter Dam
+Inset Hatches below Holter Dam

 The controlled water release from Holter Dam influences the river’s temperature, triggering seasonal insect hatches.
 These hatches, in turn, attract pods of hungry trout, creating exceptional dry fly fishing opportunities.
 Anglers from around the world flock to the Missouri River to experience these prolific insect hatches.
 Pale Morning Dun, Tricos and Blue Winged Olives make up the primary food sources for trout in the Missouri river.